 Never try to correct your behavior directly.
-Get under your behavior, discover the underlying beliefs, and attack the subsequent thoughts and perspectives that arise from those beliefs.
+Get under your behavior, discover the underlying beliefs and the subsequent thoughts and perspectives that arise from your beliefs.
+Attack those.
 Then and only then will behavior change.

-That is what is meant by the term - REPENT.
-Metanoia, think differently.
+That is what is meant by the term - REPENT...metanoia, think differently.